pinojs/pino-debug/README.md

 and then uses the `-r` flag to load `pino-debug` (relatively referenced).

-The three scripts beginning `start-programmatic` all use a different entry point where `pino-debug` has been required and instantiatd with a [`pino`][13] instance and the mappings (as shown in usage examples).
+The three scripts beginning `start-programmatic` all use a different entry point where `pino-debug` has been required and instantiated with a [`pino`][13] instance and the mappings (as shown in usage examples).

 ## License